 § 1.
 Equity in some sort is contained under legal justice, and in some sort goes beyond it.
 For if legal justice is said to be that which obeys the law, whether as to the terms of the law or as to the intention of the legislator—a weightier consideration; in that view, equity is the weightier part of legal justice.
 But if by legal justice is meant only that which obeys the law according to the terms of the law, at that rate equity is not a part of legal justice, but a part of justice in the widest sense of the term, marked off from legal justice as going beyond it.

-So we see that if compassion is the motive force behind our actions and justice the mechanism by which those actions are directed, then equity becomes the allowance for error that makes accommodates imperfect human nature and our inadequacies in administering compassion or justice in a perfect manner.
+So we see that if compassion is the motive force behind our actions and justice the mechanism by which those actions are directed, then equity becomes the allowance for error that makes accommodation for imperfect human nature and our inadequacies in administering compassion or justice in a perfect manner.
 It becomes the safety valve that prevents compassion or justice from becoming imbalanced or formulaic, and thus having the intended impact of our actions diminished.

 Therefore, if our belief in the worth and dignity of the individual moves us to action, then compassion, justice and equity give us a solid framework in which to cast those actions effectively.
 They also give us an equally solid benchmark to judge our actions and the actions of others.